Documentation Index

 Stop doing the same things over and over

 Every property manager has tasks they repeat dozens of times a week: sending check-in instructions, creating cleaning tasks after checkout, notifying the team about an issue.
-Automations handle these for you — reliably, every single time.What can you automate?
+Automations handle these for you consistently once they are configured and tested.What can you automate?

 Guest messages